Harold Castro Player Props: Rockies vs. Tigers

-Harold Castro -- with a slugging percentage of .429 in his past 10 games, including one extra-base hit -- will be in action for the Colorado Rockies against the Detroit Tigers, with Matthew Boyd on the mound, on July 1 at 9:10 PM ET.
+The Colorado Rockies, including Harold Castro and his .409 slugging percentage in past 10 games, including one extra-base hit but no homers), battle starting pitcher Matt Manning and the Detroit Tigers at Coors Field, Sunday at 3:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Tigers.
+In his last game he had a hitless performance (0-for-2) against the Tigers.

 Harold Castro Game Info & Props vs. the Tigers